randsleadershipslack/documents-and-resources/code-of-conduct.md

 * Avoid demeaning, discriminatory, harassing, hateful, or physically threatening behavior, speech, and imagery.
 * Due regard for the feelings, wishes, rights, and traditions of others.

-If you're unclear if a communication, action, or behavior is respectful, ask someone instead of assuming.
+If you're unclear if a communication, action, or behavior is respectful, ask the source instead of assuming.
 No, really.
-Just ask the [Administrators](#administrators) publicly or privately.
+If don't find clarity, ask the [Administrators](#administrators) publicly or privately.
 We'd rather hear from you than hear about something you said or did after the fact, and we are here to help.

 Don't be a bystander, be a leader.
 Role model respectful behavior, but also help to address disrespect when you see it within your community.